Choosing a Simulation Mode

 |Use scopes and signal viewers||See Behavior of Scopes and Viewers with Rapid Accelerator Mode|

-Note: Scopes and viewers do not update if you run your model from the command line in Rapid Accelerator mode.
+Scopes and viewers do not update if you run your model programmatically in rapid accelerator mode.

-See Comparing Performance to understand how effective the accelerator modes will be in improving the performance of your model.
+See Comparing Performance to understand how effective acceleration will be in improving the performance of your model.